 Ultimately, the most important thing I think we can teach our kids is to choose peace.
 The lovely Peace is an Offering by Annette LeBox and Stephanie Graegin is a beautiful portrayal of kids playing together in harmony (just like your house during summer break, right?).
 The illustrations of such a diverse group of neighborhood kids playing together — whether or not that’s a familiar sight in your own community — accompanied by a beautiful poem for peace, makes this one of my very favorites.
 Plus, it’s a great quiet-down, ready for rest kind of book.
 Highly recommend.

-We all hope we keep this positive momentum of love going.
+We all hope we keep the positive momentum of love going.
 Have the hard-weird-awkward conversations with your kids; we can give them the tools they need to be the generation that puts an end to so much of the hatred many of us have been fighting against our whole lives.